 Here’s a look at the stages of selling a property and what terms you can expect to see when you’re looking online for your next home:

-Listings that are coming soon are not yet listed for sale on the MLS.
-These properties are typically under contract with a realtor and are in the process of being prepared for sale.
+Listings that are coming soon are not yet listed on the MLS.
+These properties typically have a listing agreement with a realtor and are being prepared for sale.
 During the coming soon time period, the real estate agent is usually busy working on the staging, photography, and preparing the marketing for the property to officially hit the market.

 You can inquire about a coming soon property if you find one that meets your criteria however, you likely won’t find too much information about it online.
 Depending on how you learn about it, either contact the real estate agent or the homeowner to find out who their representative is.
 If you already have a real estate agent, they will help you with this part as it can be tough to navigate.

 The property is officially listed for sale on the MLS.
 When a real estate listing goes public, it is officially ready for showings and offers.
-Book a time to view the property with your real estate agent or attend an open house and if it’s what you’re looking for, this is a great time to place an offer as it is less likely that an offer has already been accepted on the home.
+Book a time to view the property with your real estate agent or attend an open house of the property and if it’s what you’re looking for, this is a great time to place an offer.

 Homes listed for sale in Central Florida are active on the real estate market and typically do not have an accepted offer, though the seller may be in negotiations with a buyer.
 It is up to the seller to accept or counter any offer they receive on the property as no buyer has a stake in the property.